 There is a plethora of scientific reports & research by WHO, Global burden of disease, IPCC(Intergovernmental Panel on Climate Change) on the harmful effects of air pollution.
-Day by day increasing pollution level mandates some air standards to be in place looking at the dire need of air quality management.
+Day by day increasing pollution level mandates some air standards to be in place looking at the dire need for air quality management.
 We need to try and recede the pollution below the ‘threshold effect level’ – a level at which air poses no risk to human health.
-This procedure requires a network of continuous ambient air monitoring systems to generate routine pollution or air quality report.
+This procedure requires a network of continuous low-cost air quality monitor networks to generate routine pollution or air quality report.

 Currently, one air pollution monitoring station is available for every two million people in India.
 There are more manual stations than real-time air quality monitoring systems.
 As per a report by CSE India, out of the 5,000 cities and towns in India, a regulatory monitoring network exists only in 268.
 Out of these 5000 cities, only 24 cities have the potential and means to perform real-time monitoring.
 The rest rely on manual monitoring.